tubearchivist/docs/mkdocs/docs/Users.md

 ## Reset
 Delete all user configurations by deleting the file `cache/db.sqlite3` and restart the container.
 This will create the superuser again from the environment variables.

+!!! note "BE AWARE"
-NOTE: Future improvements here will most likely require such a reset.
+    Future improvements here will most likely require such a reset.